dsharlet/ComputerAlgebra/README.md

 Expression x = "x";
 Variable y = Variable.New("y");

-// Create a basic expressions.
+// Create basic expression with operator overloads.
 Expression f = A*x + B*y + 4;

 // This expression uses the implicit conversion from string to